fbrausse/smlp/utils/poly/README.md

 to avoid unwanted redirections.
 CNST is a rational constant in the same format as those in the EXPR file (if any).

+For log detail setting -v, MODULE can be one of: crit, ext, ival, nn, prob, z3

+Options are first read from the environment variable SMLP_OPTS, if set.

 Exit codes are as follows:
   0: normal operation
   1: invalid user input
   2: unexpected SMT solver output (e.g., 'unknown' on interruption)
   3: unhandled SMT solver result (e.g., non-rational assignments)
   4: partial function applicable outside of its domain (e.g., 'Match(expr, .)')

-For log detail setting -v, MODULE can be one of: cand, coex, crit, ext, ival, nn, poly, prob, z3

 Developed by Franz Brausse <franz.brausse@manchester.ac.uk>.
 License: Apache 2.0; part of SMLP.